 After several meetings in a parking lot near the checkpoint, where they silently hold hands and observe the harassment of motorists by fatuous border guards, E.S. and the woman break off contact.
 Between their silent rendezvous, E.S. visits his father in the hospital—as elsewhere, dialogue is absent—and arranges the shots of the movie we’re watching by sorting yellow Post-Its affixed to the wall of his Jerusalem apartment.

-Elia Suleiman’s Divine Intervention is a film that would seem to owe more to avant-garde choreography and the cinema of Michael Snow than to narrative film, were it not so insistently “about something” besides its structural ingenuity.
-Less schematic than Chronicle of a Disappearance, Suleiman’s 1996 feature, Divine Intervention is similarly focused on the corrosive impact of political instability on social order and private life.
+Such are a few of the scattered, strangely affecting moments of Elia Suleiman’s Divine Intervention, a film that would seem to owe more to avant-garde choreography and the cinema of Michael Snow than to narrative film, were it not so insistently “about something” besides its structural ingenuity.
+Less schematic than Chronicle of a Disappearance, Suleiman’s 1996 feature.
+Divine Intervention is similarly focused on the corrosive impact of political instability on the social order and private life.